- new paper: Mapping patterns on numerical and categorical maps

 (or the archived, unsupported 32bit version GuidosToolbox2.7_32windows.exe)

-- GWB: GuidosToolbox Workbench - Linux server application (current version: 1.4):
+- GWB: GuidosToolbox Workbench - Linux server (or desktop) application:

 The GuidosToolbox Workbench (GWB) contains most popular image analysis modules extracted from GuidosToolbox and setup as commandline-only scripts for automated mass-processing on Linux 64bit servers.
 More information and download is available on the GWB website.

-The course material, composed of presentations and exercises, can be installed directly from within GuidosToolbox (Help -> Online -> GuidosToolbox Workshop) or manually (GWS2018.08.zip).
+The course material, composed of presentations and exercises, should be installed directly from within GTB (Help → GTB Online → GWS).

-The presentations provide details on the motivation, design, functioning and application fields of the different methodologies available in GuidosToolbox.
+The presentations provide details on the motivation, functioning and application fields of the different methodologies available in GTB.
 They are complemented by sample data and instructions to illustrate using these tools.
-The course material is designed for the 1-3 day GuidosToolbox Workshop but any interested GuidosToolbox user can follow it as well.
+The course material is designed for the 1-3 day GuidosToolbox Workshop but any interested GTB user can follow it as well.

 Locations of past, upcoming, and future workshops/seminars are summarized on the GuidosToolbox Workshop page.